Shloime Zionce

 Shloime Zionce (born November 11, 1993) is an American Hasidic journalist who has served as the Senior White House Correspondent for Ami Magazine since 2025.
-Previously, he was Amis foreign correspondent and has traveled to over 50 countries.
-His notable travel destinations include Lebanon, Saudi Arabia, Iraq, Afghanistan, and Azerbaijan.
+Previously, he was Amis foreign correspondent and has traveled to over 50 countries, including Lebanon, Saudi Arabia, Iraq, Afghanistan, and Azerbaijan.

 Early life

-Zionce was born in Brooklyn, New York, on November 11, 1993, and raised in Toronto, Canada.
+Zionce was born in Brooklyn, New York, on November 11, 1993, and raised in Toronto, Canda.

+He attended the Bobover Yeshiva and Shul in Toronto.
 He began his journalism career as a writer for Ami Magazine, initially focusing on local stories in Israel.
 His travel writing gained attention after he wrote about a vacation in Thailand, leading to further assignments from the magazine.

 Career

 Zionce serves as a foreign correspondent for Ami Magazine and is recognized as one of the few Orthodox Jewish traveling journalists.
 He has a YouTube channel, where his videos have attracted millions of views.
 His series The Endurance of a Jew features Chabad Shluchim and their global impact, featuring communities in places such as Mumbai, Dubai, Morocco, and Montana.

 In collaboration with Peter Santenello, Zionce has created a series of videos aimed at presenting Orthodox Jews positively to a wider audience.

 In January 2025, Ami Magazine announced Zionce would be replacing Jake Turx as Senior White House Correspondent.

+In 2026, Zionce began a planned two-and-a-half-year project to travel to all 50 U.S. states in a Jewish-themed Tesla Cybertruck, carrying tefillin and Shabbat candles for use in outreach to Jews in rural communities.